When She Loved Me: Music and lyrics

 The term "heartbreaking" is often used to describe the song; Arkansas Online deemed the track "bittersweet".
-Described as "a heart-wrenching lament about being left behind", the song's lyrics begin, "When somebody loved me, ev'rything was beautiful."
+Described as "a heart-wrenching lament about being left behind", the song's lyrics begin, "When somebody loved me, ev'rything was beautiful", followed by "Every hour spent together lives within my heart".
 McLachlan movingly sings the line "I was left alone.
-Still I waited for the day when she'd say I will always love you."
+Still I waited for the day when she'd say I will always love you".
 Despite having been written about "that fragile bond between child and favorite toy", the song's lyrics are open to universal interpretations.
 Richard Walters, editor of the book The Singer's Musical Theatre Anthology - Teen's Edition: Tenor, believes that the song "takes on a different meaning" in the event that it is separated from the plot of the film and performed by a male vocalist.
 Thomas S. Hischak, author of The Disney Song Encyclopedia, wrote that "When she Loved Me" is a "heart-tugging torch song" about losing a friend as opposed to losing a romantic interest.
 However, Hischak said that the "simple but moving" song can also be interpreted as a love song out of context.
 On the Track: A Guide to Contemporary Film Scoring author Fred Karlin agreed that the ballad "works in the most general way to express emotions anyone can relate to", despite originally being a personal statement by one of the film's main characters.
 J.W.
 Pepper & Son described the ballad as a "tender love song".
 Film critic Peter Bradshaw, writing for The Irish Times, wrote that he only "realised that the song is a parable for the parents' fear of abandonment by their children who won't want to play with them when they grow up" after becoming a father himself.